Robot72/Study/english/lingvist.md

 - A lack of communication can lead to many problems in a relationships.
 - Thirst - жажда
 - Can I borrow your car *for a few days*?
+- Are you sure there isn't a solution for the problem?